Launch of Chemical Engineering Program at the Syed Babar Ali School of Science and Engineering (SBASSE)

 SBA School of Science and Engineering, LUMS

-Basit Yameen is currently leading the Department of Chemistry at SBASSE as Department Chair.
+Basit Yameen is is currently working as an Associate Professor at Department of Chemistry, SBASSE.
 He joined LUMS in January 2016 after his research stay (2013-2016) at the Harvard Medical School (HMS) and David H. Koch Institute for Integrative Cancer Research, Massachusetts Institute of Technology (MIT).
 He was an Alexander von Humboldt (AvH) fellow at the Institute for Chemical Technology and Polymer Chemistry, Karlsruhe Institute of Technology (KIT).
 Dr. Yameen’s first stint with LUMS started in 2010.
 Before joining SBASSE he served as an Assistant Professor in the Faculty of Materials Science and Engineering, GIK Institute of Engineering Sciences and Technology.

 Dr. Yameen received his Ph.D. degree (2004-2008) from Johannes Gutenberg University, Mainz, Germany for his research work that was carried out under the supervision of Prof. Dr. Wolfgang Knoll in the Materials Science Research Group at the Max Planck Institute for Polymer Research, Mainz, Germany.
 During his stay at the Max Planck Institute, he worked in close collaboration with Siemens AG (Medical Solutions and Vacuum Technology, Erlangen, Germany) and Brigl & Bergmeister GmbH, Niklasdorf, Austria.